Who we are

 Vicky Daborn Tedder

-Project Research and Consultancy Officer (on maternity leave)
+Evaluation and Training Manager (on maternity leave)

 Vicky has put this into practice by taking active roles in a number of projects, including leading on evaluation projects for Leonard Cheshire, undertaking research for clients including area-based initiatives and development of community plans, and being a key part of the Everyone’s Business evaluation team, leading on the analysis of secondary data, case studies and members survey.